apache/activemq-artemis/docs/user-manual/en/message-expiry.md

 ## Configuring Expiry Delay

-Default Expiry delay can be configured in the address-setting configuration:
+Default expiry delay can be configured in the address-setting configuration:

 ```xml
 <!-- expired messages in exampleQueue will be sent to the expiry address expiryQueue -->